The WAND Protocol

 Adaptive Difficulty

-Dynamically adjusts task difficulty based on real-time performance to keep each participant in their "optimal challenge zone," ensuring sustained cognitive engagement without causing frustration or disengagement.
+Dynamically adjusts task difficulty based on real time performance to keep each participant in the optimal challenge zone, ensuring sustained cognitive engagement without frustration or disengagement.

 Performance Plateauing